Using the .NET diagnostic tool for troubleshooting

 To get the pid of a process on Linux, run the command ps aux | grep target where target is the name of the process (the pid is typically 1 when running in a Docker container).

-2. Pass the pid into the dd-trace tool:
+2. Pass the pid into the dd-dotnet tool:

 This runs basic configuration checks and displays recommendations if any issues are found.